 - read more

-There are negative longer-term trends for all country groupings, with regards to financial market development, most likely due to troubles faced by the financial sector in the wake of the world economic and financial crisis.
+Before 2015, there were downward longer-term trends for all country groupings with regards to financial market development, most likely due to troubles faced by the financial sector in the wake of the world economic and financial crisis.
+However, the trends reversed in 2015.
 The gap between developed economies and the other country groupings has been decreasing over time but remains large.
-The World Economic Forum measures financial market development through their Global Competitiveness survey, a dataset that combines executive opinion survey results and quantitative data.
+The World Economic Forum (WEF) measures financial market development through their Global Competitiveness survey, a dataset that combines executive opinion survey results and quantitative data.
 Financial market development is measured by 8 indicators, namely: availability of financial services, affordability of financial services, financing through local equity market, ease of access to loans, venture capital availability, soundness of banks, regulation of securities exchanges, legal rights index.
-The WEF’s database covers 138 countries.
+The WEF’s database covers 152 economies.